Chicago "L"

-The "L" provides 24-hour service on the Red and Blue Lines and is one of only five rapid transit systems in the United States to do so.
-The oldest sections of the "L" started operations in 1892, making it the second-oldest rapid transit system in the Americas, after New York City's elevated lines.
+The "L" provides 24-hour service on the Red and Blue Lines, making Chicago, New York City, and Copenhagen the only three cities in the world to offer 24-hour train service on some of their lines throughout their respective city limits.
+The oldest sections of the Chicago "L" started operations in 1892, making it the second-oldest rapid transit system in the Americas, after New York City's elevated lines.
+The "L" gained its name from "el" because large parts of the system run on elevated track.
+Portions of the network are in subway tunnels, at grade level, or in open cuts.

 The "L" has been credited for fostering the growth of Chicago's dense city core that is one of the city's distinguishing features.
+And according to urban engineer Christof Speiler, the system stands out in the United States because it continued to invest in services even through the post-World-War era growth of the expressway; its general use of alleyways instead of streets throughout its history, and expressway medians after the war, better knit the system into the city, and in pioneering ways.
 It consists of eight rapid transit lines laid out in a spoke–hub distribution paradigm focusing transit towards the Loop.
-The "L" gained its name because large parts of the system run on elevated track.
-Portions of the network are in subway tunnels, at grade level, or in open cuts.

 In a 2005 poll, Chicago Tribune readers voted it one of the "seven wonders of Chicago", behind the lakefront and Wrigley Field, and ahead of Willis Tower (formerly the Sears Tower), the Water Tower, the University of Chicago, and the Museum of Science and Industry.